Perturbation theory models for LSST-era galaxy clustering: tests with sub-percent mock catalog measurements in Fourier and configuration space: Data methods

-We fit the ratios $P_{\rm gm}/P_{\rm mm}$ and $P_{\rm gg}/P_{\rm mm}$ jointly assuming a Gaussian likelihood using the subsample covariance matrix as described in \S\ref{sec:measure_Pk}.
-We adopt a uniform priors ranging from 0 to 2 for $b_1$ and -10 to 10 for the non-linear bias parameters.
+We fit the ratios $P_{\rm gm}/P_{\rm mm}$ and $P_{\rm gg}/P_{\rm mm}$ jointly assuming a Gaussian likelihood using the covariance described in \S\ref{sec:measure_Pk}.
+We adopt uniform priors ranging from 0 to 2 for $b_1$, $-10$ to $10$ for the non-linear bias parameters, and $-1$ to $1$ for the non-Poissonian shot-noise, $N_0$.
 We obtain samples from the bias parameter posterior distributions using the publicly available \texttt{MultiNest} package \cite{Multinest}.
-In order to evaluate the dependence of bias parameters on the choice of scale cuts, we run this fitting procedure for all six magnitude limited galaxy samples at a selection of sixteen maximum wavenumbers ($k_{\rm max}$) linearly spaced from $0.15 \ h/\rm{Mpc}$ to $0.9 \ h/\rm{Mpc}$.
+In order to evaluate the dependence of bias parameters on the choice of scale cuts, we run this fitting procedure for six magnitude limited galaxy samples at sixteen scale cuts linearly spaced between $0.15$ and $0.9 \ h/\rm{Mpc}$.